 I’m going to say something that might hurt some feelings, bruise some egos.
-I have to because I care about student experience more than not ruffling feathers.
+I have to because I care about student financial success more than not ruffling feathers.
 Here goes: financial aid outsourcing is dead and sacrifices student experience for labor-intensive processes.

-The sooner financial aid outsourcing is wiped off the face of this earth, the better off everyone will be.
+The sooner financial aid outsourcing takes its long-awaited retirement, the better off everyone will be.
 How do I know?
 I worked for years in that very industry.

 Very early in my career, I had the privilege of structuring and managing the largest student financial aid outsourcing in the history of the universe (no lie).
-Then I went on to build a company that provided a similar set of student financial aid services to more than 100 campuses across the U.S.
+Then I went on to build a company that today drives student financial success at more than 500 colleges and universities across the U.S.

 I know the awful truths about financial aid outsourcing–where they’ve buried the proverbial bodies–and it isn’t pretty.

 Awful Truth #1: Outsourcing Doesn’t Make Your Student Experience Better

 Nobody cares as much about your students as you do.
 A winning financial aid process is one that drives student financial success and puts the student first every.single.time.
 Outsourcing contracts are generally labor-driven propositions—and that doesn’t yield the best experience for today’s students.
 Well-designed, mobile-friendly, highly personalized, student-centric software makes this possible.